-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about earth and space (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about Earth and space, phases of the Moon and day and night (GCSE and Key Stage 3)

 All students will be amazed by this video of life inside the International Space Station.
 It serves as an excellent introduction to forces and space, motivating students to want to know more.
 Students can watch the video and write down any questions they would like to ask the astronauts.
 Discussing these questions can serve as a platform to identify any misconceptions students may have about gravity, forces and space.

 This video from NASA provides a clear account of how our Solar System formed